fmstacco/data-maturity-assessment/README.md

 ### Code Validation

 The Carpe Diem Data Maturity Assessment has gone through intensive tests throughout its pages and sections/screens.
 The [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) were used to validate the CSS, [W3C HTML Validator](https://validator.w3.org/) were used to validate the HTML and [JSHint](https://jshint.com/) to validate JavaScript.
-Minor errors returned and were fixed and then no errors returned.
+Minor errors returned and were fixed.

 **HTML validation**